 The administration of the Act is a core function of PIRSA Fisheries and Aquaculture.
 The stand-alone Act is unique to South Australia and provides evidence of the importance of aquaculture to the State.
 To support this industry, planning and management arrangements under this legislation should be regularly reviewed for relevance and coverage.
 Where gaps exist, it is PIRSA Fisheries and Aquaculture's role to assist in the development of appropriate legislation in consultation with industry and to ensure the legal framework allows for effective decision-making for industry and for government.
-This program facilitates the translation of policy decisions into legislation, where necessary, and ensures that policies, procedures and guidelines are developed to facilitate the operation of regulations.
+This program facilitates the translation of administrative policy decisions into legislation, where necessary, and ensures that policies, procedures and guidelines are developed consistent with and to facilitate the operation of the Act and regulations.
+This program also works with and informs compliance and enforcement actions under the Act.